nadsbuhdha/portfolio-project-2/README.md

 ## User Expectations

 As the primary target audience for the site is children, for this website the following user expectations were considered when creating the site:
-•	Easy to access, simple and clear
+* Easy to access, simple and clear
-•	Responsive as students will be accessing on multiple devices
+* Responsive as students will be accessing on multiple devices
-•	Questions in quiz should be relevant to the national curriculum
+* Questions in quiz should be relevant to the national curriculum
-•	Dynamic real-time feedback should be presented to users so they are aware of correct and incorrect answers
+* Dynamic real-time feedback should be presented to users so they are aware of correct and incorrect answers

 ## Colour schemes

+A warm, bright UI was chosen for the colour scheme of this website.
+As the primary target audience is children between 7 - 12, bright attractive colours were utilised to gain the attention of the user as well as present a warm and friendly application.
+A white ‘gamebox’ was used in order for the users to easily see the questions and there is adequate contrast between colours.
+Imagecolourpicker.com was used in order to select the colours from the background image to keep colour consistency throughout the site. rgba(255,208,224,255), a shade of pink, was used for buttons and answer boxes.
+To stand out, the footer is in black and the icons are in the colour rgba(255,208,224,255).
+When the icons are hovered over, the colour scheme shifts to rgba(111,216,187,255).
+This colour was also taken from the background image using Imagecolourpicker.com